IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

    to the ones related to YANG specification, ABNO specification and ACTN Framework defined in {{!RFC7950}}, {{?RFC7491}} and {{?RFC8453}}.

-   The YANG module defined in this draft is designed to be accessed via the NETCONF protocol {{!RFC6241}} or RESTCONF protocol {{!RFC8040}}.
+   The YANG module defined in this document is designed to be accessed via the NETCONF protocol {{!RFC6241}} or RESTCONF protocol {{!RFC8040}}.
 The lowest NETCONF layer is the secure transport layer, and the mandatory-to-implement secure transport is Secure Shell (SSH)